Shaping the Soul

 » Religious Studies

 The Department of Religious Studies at Elmhurst, the oldest of the College’s departments, carries on the school’s tradition of religious scholarship grounded in a practical liberal arts education.
+What do we study?
+Anything and everything that humans consider religious or related to religion—in this department everything is on the table.
 The department offers a theological education that can help you develop critical thinking abilities, plumb the depths of social issues, find paths of self-discovery and grapple with fundamental questions of God and humanity—skills and knowledge that will lead you to a successful life whatever your career.
 Whether you plan a future in ministry or another profession, we can give you a solid foundation for the future.

 Religious studies is comprised of a diverse and caring community of scholars, professors, and students that works together for the purpose of learning about spirituality, the religions of the world, and the ultimate nature of reality.
 Internships, international study and service learning are an important components of Elmhurst’s religious studies program.
 Recently, students have studied in India, Israel and South Africa, as well as tutored at-risk grade school students, helped Cook County inmates complete their GEDs, taught English to new immigrants and worked in homeless shelters.